Imported Libraries Overview

 ALM Editions: Imported libraries functionality is available for ALM Edition and LoadRunner Enterprise.
-For information about ALM editions and their functionality, see ALM Editions.
-To find out what edition of ALM you are using, ask your ALM site administrator.
+For information about ALM editions and their functionality, see ALM editions.
+To find out which edition of ALM you are using, ask your ALM site administrator.

 Importing a library enables you to share or reuse an existing set of entities in projects across your enterprise.
 You import a library by selecting a baseline in another library from which to import.
 You can import a library from the same project, or from a different project.

 When you import a library, the library is added to your libraries tree, and the library's entities are copied to the corresponding modules in your project.
 If the library includes associated entities, such as requirements that have test coverage, this relationship is also copied.
 In addition, any related entities outside of the library that the tests in the library need in order to run are also imported, such as called tests and test resources.

 - You cannot import a library from a Unicode project to an ASCII project.

 - Business Process Testing: After importing a library, do not change the content of either the existing source library from which a baseline is synchronized, or the target library to which a baseline is synchronized.
 This could result in a failure when synchronizing a baseline that includes Business Process Testing entities.

 You can compare associated libraries at all stages of the application development lifecycle.
 For example, you can compare an imported library with the source library from which it was imported.
 When changes are made to entities in a library, you can synchronize libraries to update the entities in an associated library.